 TMS did change her abilities, but only for an hour or so.
 And in that hour, Kim was given a window into an entire world that she had known nothing about prior to participating in the study.
 In one part of the story, Kim described an experiment in which she watched a video clip before they administered the TMS, and again after the TMS.
-She describes the video from her perspective each time – first as a person with autism hearing the words and being confused, and then immediately after the TMS when she could understand that the intention of the speaker directly contradicted her words.
+She describes the video from her perspective each time — first as an autistic person hearing the words and being confused, and then immediately after the TMS when she could understand that the intention of the speaker directly contradicted her words.
 “And now I saw it: the body expression, the facial expression, and the tone of voice in that interaction.
-[I] completely missed the meaning of the whole interaction until after the TMS.
+I completely missed the meaning of the whole interaction until after the TMS.
 And then I saw the whole thing clearly.”

-At the end of the segment, the hosts (Alix Spiegel and Hanna Rosin) discuss whether they would want to get the treatment if they had Asperger’s.
+At the end of the segment, the hosts (Alix Spiegel and Hanna Rosin) discuss whether they would want to get the treatment if they had autism.
 Hanna answers, “If it were me, I think I would make the same choice Kim made.
 But if it was someone I loved, a child of mine, my first instinct would be to protect them from it… Because another thing we value is self-acceptance.
 You don’t want someone spending their whole life grasping for an ideal version of themselves, and not the person who they are.”
 Alix then says, “I think that for Kim, seeing this other world, getting this other frame of reference… gave her self-awareness, and the grace of self-awareness.
 She was suddenly able to see clearly what she was, and what she wasn’t.”

 I was listening to this episode with my oldest son, who shares Kim’s diagnosis.
 After the segment finished, I paused the podcast and asked him what he thought.
 He answered that he didn’t think he would want to get the treatment.
 I asked him why not.
 He said that he was okay with the way he processes the social world.